 The Affenpinscher, also known as the “Monkey Dog” (“affen” means “ape/monkey” in German, and “pinscher” means “terrier”), is small but feisty, full of spunk and energy.
 Find out more about the Affenpinscher.

 The Australian Terrier was developed in Australia, as his name implies.
 Bred to hunt and exterminate rodents and snakes, Australian Terriers were also prized as watchdogs and companions.
-Read more about Australian Terriers.
+Read more about Australian Terrier.

 This alert, good-natured dog was originally bred to assist in foxhunts, driving foxes out of their hiding places and out into the open for the hounds to chase.
 Find out more about Border Terriers.